-Most engineering projects require different engineering companies, contractors and manufacturers to get the job done.
-Engineering projects usually fall into one of two categories being EPC and EPCM contracts.
-The fundamental difference between these contracts can be understood by defining who carries the risks associated with the project and who is responsible to see the project through.
+Most engineering projects require different engineering companies, contractors and manufacturers to provide engineering services.
+Engineering projects usually fall into one of two categories being EPC contracts and EPCM contracts.
+The fundamental difference between these contracts can be understood by defining who carries the risks associated with the engineering project and who is responsible for the results of the project.

 EPC contracts or Engineering, Procurement and Construction contracts refer to a complete engineering project.
 EPC contracts are sometimes called “turnkey” projects because the customer can expect to go to the site and turn on the plant with the “turn of a key”.
 In this situation the engineering company is responsible for the entire project with a predetermined remuneration structure.
 Any risks associated with the project are borne by the engineering company and the client can expect a finalised project at a fixed price.

 You can think of this as purchasing a plant from an engineering company.
 The engineering company is completely responsible for designing and constructing this plant, and any contractors required in the process will deal with the engineering company.
 The client doesn’t communicate with any of the construction companies or manufacturers who are needed to bring the project to completion.

 EPCM contracts or Engineering, Procurement and Construction Management contracts refer to an engineering project where an engineering company will design and guide the project.
 An EPCM contract calls on the engineering company to provide the services of designing the solution and assisting the owner to procure the parts.
 The engineering company will then manage the contractors and manufacturers on behalf of the customer, but ultimately they work for the client and not for the engineering company.
 The engineering company is not responsible for the final product.
 The responsibility for the end result remains with the client.

 A client will often require an “Owners Engineer” to ensure that the EPCM engineering consultants design and build a plant or process according to the client specifications, on time and within budget.